Ziv-Nergal/Gerva/README.md

             ...
 ```

-Now let's say we want to add anothe view to our list, a card that flips every 3 seconds:
+Now let's say we want to add another view to our list, a card that flips every 3 seconds:

 ```kotlin
 GenericRecyclerViewAdapter(